Ricardo-Osorio/dwarf-fortress-dfhack-docker/README.md

 ## Versions

-This repo contains two versions of Dwarf Fortress (v47.05) installations, each packaged with different settings and extras:
+This repo contains two versions of Dwarf Fortress (v47.05) installations, each bundled with different settings and extras:
  - game packed with dfhack, TWBT, Spacefox's tileset and embark profiles (`main` branch)
- - vanilla game with the "Kelora_16x16_diagonal-clouds" tileset and embark profiles (`vanilla` branch)
+ - base game with the "Kelora_16x16_diagonal-clouds" tileset and embark profiles (`vanilla` branch)

 ## Resource usage